khu-tech/workshop_dry_run/README.md

 ```
 npm install -g aws-cdk

-# Go to workshop one: select workshop_step_one from branch, and check out the code of this branch.
+# Go to workshop one: select workshop_step_one from this repository's branches, and check out the code of this branch.